swt30/thesis/chapters/04-heating/04-heating.md

 The equilibrium temperature of a planet provides a proxy through we can characterise the radial change due to external heating from the star.
 The two-stream atmospheric profile takes the irradiation temperature $T_\mathrm{irr}$ as a parameter.
 To set this temperature, I use the equilibrium temperature of the planet due to external radiation.
-In this paper I do not evaluate this from the properties of the star, choosing instead to set the equilibrium temperature directly in my models.
+In this chapter I do not evaluate this from the properties of the star, choosing instead to set the equilibrium temperature directly in my models.
 That is, I set $T_\mathrm{irr} = T_\mathrm{eq}$
 This value is different from the skin temperature of the planet, which is usually taken to be lower than the equilibrium temperature by a factor of $2^{1/4}$.